 Portage Pram is an excellent choice for a first time builder, and a great way to introduce kids to boat building, rowing and sailing.

 The Portage Pram is an ultralight plywood version of a much heavier traditional plank-on-frame pram designed in the 1970s by Bill Peterson at Murray G. Peterson Associates (see plans HERE.
 Owners of the original prams were so effusive in their praise that we sought out the designer and obtained permission to create this kit version.

 The Portage Pram has received excellent design reviews over the decades, from owners and experts in small-boat design.
 The late Dick Wagner, founding director of The Center for Wooden Boats in Seattle - a critic who generally distrusted stubby boats - penned the following comments in a letter to one of the Peterson-designed pram's owners, George Kruzynski of North Saanich, B.C.:

-Take a look at the photos above and below.
+Take a look at the photos during the build process.
 We glued a few of doubled parts together in the morning (15 minutes), then came back and assembled the entire hull with cable ties in only 90 minutes.
 This boat is almost too easy to build.
 After squeezing some fillets, putting a little glass cloth inside the pan or footwell area, and some cloth on the outside bottom and some sanding, it's time for paint.